aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-08-web-design-part-one.markdown

 > Responsive Web design is the approach that suggests that design and development should respond to the user's behavior and environment based on screen size, platform and orientation

+## Mobile first [^5]

+> Mobile forces you to focus: Mobile devices require software development teams to focus on only the most important data and actions in an application.
+You have to prioritize.